 Have you ever logged food or kept a diet diary ?

 We call it an Awareness Journal because the purpose is just that—awareness.
-It’s like having a fly on the wall observing everything that is happening.
+It’s like having a fly on the wall observing everything that’s happening.
 As you capture what happened, you will better understand why it happened.
-And after all, you can only change what you’re aware of.

 So how is using an Awareness Journal different?
-Let me start by clarifying what it is not.
+Maybe it would be easier to start by clarifying what it is not.

 An Awareness Journal is not for: